vilakazibuyisiwe2-ops/fab-tool-reviews/_posts/2026-09-24-round-to-round-pipe.md

 From each of those 12 points on the circle, project a line down to your branch pipe in elevation.
 Where each line hits the main pipe = your joint shape.

 **[ ] Step 5 — Development / Pattern**
 For fabrication, you need the true shape.
 Project those 12 points sideways to your development.
-This is long so I used to check off each point 1-12 so I don't skip.
+This is long so; I used to check off each point 1-12 so I don't skip.

-> If doing this by hand takes too long, check my true lengths on my own calculator site — [Smart Fabricator Pro - Calculator](https://vilakazibuyisiwe2-ops.github.io/fab-tool-reviews/) — I built it to help people avoid manual mistakes after I kept miscalculating point 7 and 11.

 **[ ] Step 6 — Join the dots smoothly with French curve.**